--Explain what idea about school shooters the analysis of forensic psychologists McGee and Debemardo helped to popularize.
+-Explain what idea about school shooters did the analysis of forensic psychologists McGee and Debemardo help to popularize.

 -Explain what might tempt bullies to new levels of cruelty.

--Explain what percentage of kids between the ages of 10 and 14 have been involved in cyberbullying.
+-Explain the percentage of kids between the ages of 10 and 14 have been involved in cyberbullying.

--Explain how the styles of boys and girls cyberbullying differ.
+-Explain how do the styles of boys and girls cyberbullying differ.

--Explain what troubling questions the Taft High School case raises.
+-Explain what troubling questions does the Taft High School case raise.

--Explain what students targeted by cyberbullies are more likely to do.
+-Explain students targeted by cyberbullies more likely to do.

 "The instructional level of this course is introductory, intermediate, or advanced depending on the learners clinical area of expertise."